mandlenkosi-Tshabalala/skills-matrix/README.md

-Blazor Server App.To run the app just download the database backup and restore from the .bak file.
+To run the app just download the database backup and restore from the .bak file.
 Also change the connection strings in the appSettings.json files.
 Then run the app through visual studio.